elerel/ms3-kiwi-lingo/README.md

 3. Create environment variables (env.py):
     1. Create a .gitignore file in the root directory of the project (which the CI Template already provides, otherwise type "touch .gitignore" )
     2. Create a file in the root directory called "env.py".
-This will contain all of your envornment variables.
+This will contain all of your environment variables.
 Your env.py file should look similar to the following:

 ```
 import os